thomasjpfan/2020-richmond-ds-meetup-gradient-boosting/content/_index.md

 ## Future Work
 - Sparse Data
 - Improve performance when compared to other frameworks.
+- Better way to pass feature-aligned metadata to estimators in a pipeline.

 Learn more about [Histogram-Based Gradient Boosting](https://scikit-learn.org/stable/modules/ensemble.html#histogram-based-gradient-boosting)